cloudify-cosmo/cloudify-stage/conf/README.md

   * `portalUrl` - string, redirect URL to the organization portal

 * `logsFile` - string, logs file path
 * `errorsFile` - string, errors file path
+* `logLevelConf` - string, path to Cloudify Manager log levels configuration file, or blank string if not applicable
+* `logLevel` - string, default log level used when `logLevelConf` is not set, file defined by `logLevelConf` does not exist, or the file exists but contains no entry for `cloudify-stage` service

 ## Manager (`manager.json`)